d-pop/d-pop.github.io/README.md

-# The Missing Semester of Your CS Education
+# D-Pop

-Website for the [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) class!
+Foreløbig webplads for D-Pop.

 Contributions are most welcome!
 If you have edits or new content to add, please open an issue or submit a pull request.